pratham636/sales_analysis/README.md

 # Sales Analysis Project

-This project uses Python to analyze sales data and generate visual charts using machine learning.
+This project uses Python to analyze sales data and generate visual charts using Data Analusis.

 ## 🚀 Getting Started